 Public positive covenants

-A public positive covenant is created under either s.88D or s.88E Conveyancing Act 1919 and imposes obligations on the new owner of the land burdened (the servient tenement), in favour of a prescribed authority.
+A public positive covenant is created under either section 88D or section 88E Conveyancing Act 1919 and imposes obligations on the owner of the land burdened (the servient tenement), in favour of a prescribed authority.
 These obligations include:

 • the maintenance, repair and/or insurance of any structure or work on the land.